 Market Approach to Business Valuation

 Market approach is a relative valuation approach as it values a business or an intangible asset relative to other actual valuation transactions.
-The mechanics of market approach involve finding a price multiple of the benchmark, i.e. price to earnings ratio, EV to EBIDTA, etc. price to book value etc. The price multiple is then multiplied with the relevant financial metric of the business being valued to arrive at a valuation estimate.
-Depending on the source of comparable valuation used, market approach is further classified into (a) prior transactions method, (b) guideline public company method and (c) guideline transactions method.
+The mechanics of market approach involve finding a price multiple of the benchmark, i.e. price to earnings ratio, EV to EBITDA, price to book value, etc. The price multiple is then multiplied with the relevant financial metric of the business being valued to arrive at a valuation estimate.
+Depending on the source of comparable valuation used, the market approach is further classified into (a) prior transactions method, (b) guideline public company method and (c) guideline transactions method.

 Prior transactions method

-The prior transaction method involves looking up historical transactions in securities of the business under valuation.
+The prior transaction method involves looking up historical transactions in securities of the business undervaluation.
 The valuation might be for minority stake such a historical stock quote from a listed stock exchange or it might be for a majority stake such a merger and acquisition transaction involving the business.
-Additional considerations in selecting prior transactions as a benchmark include the timeline of the transaction, the economic situation at the time of transaction, etc.
+Additional considerations in selecting prior transactions as a benchmark include the time line of the transaction, the economic situation at the time of the transaction, etc.

 Guideline public company method

 The guideline public company method involves identifying a comparable company and obtaining the stock price for the company’s listed securities.
 In most cases, the stock prices as obtained from a public market represent a minority stake.
 The advantage of this method lies in the availability of a large set of recent data.
 However, it might not be very appropriate in valuing early-stage and/or small businesses.
 In using public company data to value private companies, proper adjustments must be made to the benchmarks being used on account of size, growth potential, capital structure, business life cycle (i.e. early stage or maturity), etc.